 Pasta sauce

-Generally, pasta sauce uses dried herbs and no other blend is more appropriate than Italian seasoning.
-To use it, simply follow any recipe and use Italian seasoning as directed or substitute all dried herbs with the same amount of Italian seasoning.
+Generally, pasta sauces use dried herbs and no other mixture is more suitable for this than Italian seasoning.
+To use it, simply follow any recipe and use the Italian seasoning as directed or replace all dried herbs with the same amount of Italian seasoning.

 Pizza